Published by Heather Toomer Antique Lace ISBN 978-0-9542730-2-6

 concerned with the care and cataloguing of a costume or embroidery collection, embroiderers and other designers seeking inspiration, costume and general social historians and anyone with a love of fine craftmanship.

 to Europe; £29 including postage to the U.S.A. and Canada; £29.50 to Australia.
-Please ask for cost of postage elsewhere or combined charges for several books.
+Please email me on email@example.com to ask for costs of postage elsewhere or combined charges for several